An Evaluation of Memory Optimization Methods for Training Neural Networks: MOM Application Scenario and Evaluation Metrics

-Previous evaluation of various MOMs can be categorized as follows: (1) \citet{chen2021actnn, peng2020capuchin, pmlr-v162-liu22v} compare the largest batch size the MOM enables given the same memory budget as shown in Figure~\ref{fig:ill}(a), which typically is the memory capacity of the hardware.
-(2) Similarly, \citet{chen2021actnn, pmlr-v162-liu22v} compare the largest model the MOM allows given the same batch size and memory budget, where the largest depth and width of the model are used to assess the efficacy of a particular MOM.
-(3) \citet{kirisame2020dynamic, chen2021actnn, huang2020swapadvisor, jain2020checkmate, pmlr-v162-liu22v} compare the performance overhead of a MOM with the original training under different memory thresholds, given the same batch size on a specified model, as shown in Figure~\ref{fig:ill} (b).
-Most prior work uses metrics (1) and (3).
+Previous evaluations of various MOMs can be categorized as follows: (1) \citet{chen2021actnn, peng2020capuchin, pmlr-v162-liu22v} compare the largest batch size the MOM enables given the same memory budget as shown in Figure~\ref{fig:ill_all}(a), which is limited by the memory capacity of the hardware.
+(2) Similarly, \citet{chen2016training, chen2021actnn, pmlr-v162-liu22v} compare the largest model the MOM allows given the same batch size and memory budget, using the largest depth and width of the model as a measure of efficacy.
+(3) \citet{kirisame2020dynamic, chen2021actnn, huang2020swapadvisor, jain2020checkmate, pmlr-v162-liu22v} compare the performance overhead of a MOM with the original training under different memory thresholds, given the same batch size on a specified model, as shown in Figure~\ref{fig:ill_all} (b).